altherat/NXTCacheReader/README.md

 # NXTCacheReader
-A C# library to help read the RuneScape NXT client cache files
+A simple C# program to help read the RuneScape NXT client cache files

 ## Usage